alps-asd/alps-asd.github.io/manuals/1.0/en/ai-assistant.md

 - [IANA Link Relations](https://www.iana.org/assignments/link-relations/) for standard relationships
 - Consistent naming conventions across your entire profile

-### Iterative Refinement

-The AI validates your ALPS profile, identifies issues, and suggests improvements—creating a feedback loop that elevates the quality of your API design.

 ## Integration Methods

 Choose the method that fits your environment: